Jonah: The Rebellious Evangelist

 You can expect people around you finally to throw you overboard (verse 15).
 The sailors had finally had enough of the storm and the sinner, Jonah.
 After praying, they threw Jonah overboard.
 You can expect that your friends, family, and others will finally throw you overboard if you persistently cause them trouble with your rebellious sin.

 You can expect things to swallow you whole when you rebel against God (verse 17).
 Jonah was in for a little Fish Time.
-God “appointed (“יְמַן”)” a great fish to swallow Jonah.
+God “appointed” (“יְמַן”) a great fish to swallow Jonah.
 The text indicates a special act of God in sending that giant fish.
-In Jonah, God “appointed” four things: the great fish (Jonah 1:17), a plant (Jonah 4:6), a worm (Jonah 4:7) and a scorching east wind (Jonah 4:8).
+In the book of Jonah, God “appointed” four things: the great fish (Jonah 1:17), a plant (Jonah 4:6), a worm (Jonah 4:7) and a scorching east wind (Jonah 4:8).
 God acts deliberately in performing His plans in our lives.
-The Hebrew word for fish (“דָּג”; compare Matthew 12:40, page 1521, “belly of the sea monster (τῇ κοιλίᾳ τοῦ κήτου)”) includes the possibility of a whale, a regular fish, or even some enormous sea monster.
+The Hebrew word for fish (“דָּג”; compare Matthew 12:40, “belly of the sea monster” (“τῇ κοιλίᾳ τοῦ κήτου”)) includes the possibility of a whale, a regular fish, or even some enormous sea monster.
 In any case, God used this fish for His miraculous purpose for Jonah and the people of Nineveh.
-Jesus specifically called this event a miraculous sign (Matthew 12:39, page 1521).
+Jesus specifically called this event a miraculous sign (Matthew 12:39).